smucsclub/hacksmu/guide.md

 Pancakes/Waffle Making - Join us for a chill morning cooking pancakes and waffles!

-Zumba - Join the HackSMU team for some energizing dance exercises!

 Bob Ross Painting - Relax, Bring out your digital painting software and prepare to unleash your creativity in this interactive painting event with the legendary Bob Ross.

 Team Typeracer Tournament - Think you're the best typer around?
 Bring your team along in a bracket-style typing tournament and show off your typing prowess.